Post-doctoral Research Fellow, School of Biology and Environmental Science

 - Engineering & Mathematics, Chemical & Biological Engineering, Science & Technology, Life Sciences

-Applications are invited for a Temporary post of a UCD Post-doctoral Research Fellow Level 1 within UCD School of Biology and Environmental Science
+Applications are invited for a temporary post of a UCD Post-doctoral Research Fellow Level 1 or 2 within UCD School of Biology and Environmental Science.

 In addition to the Principal Duties and Responsibilities listed below, the successful candidate will also carry out the following duties specific to this project: